 Youth in Iran and Germany: Jamshid Sharmahd was born in Tehran, Iran in 1955.
 At the age of 7, he traveled to Germany for the first time with his father and spent most of his youth there.
 The German-Iranian family lived in Peine.
 Among other things, he completed an apprenticeship as an electrician here.

 Shortly before the Islamic Revolution, Jamshid returned to Iran in 1979.
 There he married his current wife soon after.
 Soon Jamshid was at constant risk of imprisonment as a human rights activist and political activist in Iran.
 Therefore, only a few years later, the young couple fled Iran back to Germany with their one-year-old daughter Gazelle.

 Since 1983, the young family lived in Hanover, and Jamshid graduated here in 1989 with a degree in engineering.
+He then worked as a software engineer at Siemens Hannover.
 In 1995, he obtained German citizenship and two years later founded "Sharmahd Computing GmbH".